dmill-bz/gremlin-php/README.md

 Usage
 =========

 The Connection class exists within the `rexpro` namespace. (history: rexpro used to be the old protocol used by the driver in Tinkerpop2).
-This means that you have to do either of the two following:

 ```php
 require_once('vendor/autoload.php');